generateGeorgina/generateGeorgina/README.md

 <h1 align="center">Hi 👋, I'm Georgina</h1>
 <h3 align="center">A passionate QA Tester/developer from London</h3>

-- 🔭 I’m currently working on the CBF Intro to Tech course

-- 🌱 I’m currently focusing on **Java**
+- 🔭🌱 I’m currently working on the CBF Intro to Tech course focusing on **Java**

 - 🤝 In the past, I've worked on AWS, Backend and Frontend web projects
-- 🌞 Here are the repos to collaborative projects you won't find in my profile: [weather app](https://sgroi-l.github.io/apiProject/), [pomodoro timer](https://github.com/nichgalzin/pomo-timer) and [to-do list](https://github.com/cazanelena/to-do-list).
+- 🌞 Here are the repos to collaborative projects you won't find on my profile: [weather app](https://sgroi-l.github.io/apiProject/), [pomodoro timer](https://github.com/nichgalzin/pomo-timer) and [to-do list](https://github.com/cazanelena/to-do-list).
 - This is a summary of my [learnings](https://github.com/generateGeorgina/FACPortfolio).

 - 👨‍💻 All of my projects are available at [https://github.com/generateGeorgina?tab=repositories](https://github.com/generateGeorgina?tab=repositories)